 Be Flexible with Property Viewings

 Longer days mean people are out and about for longer, and many people will consider viewing properties for sale well into the evening.
-If you can host viewings at these later times, you will generate more interest in your home, which could push up the final sale price.
+If you can host property viewings at these later times, you will generate more interest in your home, which could push up the final sale price.

 Move Things Outside